boschresearch/shellmock/docs/usage.md

 To support examples like the one above, Shellmock allows for specifying commands that are used indirectly by adding specific directives as comments.
-Lines containing directives generally look like
+Lines containing the relevant directive look like
-`# shellmock: uses-command=cmd1,cmd2` and may be followed by a comment.
+`# shellmock: uses-command=cmd1,cmd2` and may be followed (but not preceded) by a comment starting with `#`.
+While the exact line in the file does not matter, it is common for those directives to immediately precede the line they refer to.
 The above example can thus be updated to report all used executables.

 **Example**: